 - Potential-based (aptitude) Measure: CogAT -- (taken in 4th grade for Intermediate)

-- Performance-based (achievement) Measure: NWEA (end of the year scores)
+- Performance-based (achievement) Measure: NWEA (middle and/or end of the year scores)

 - Other Measures: Teacher nomination/observation, projects, and rating scales

 In addition, all students take Northwest Evaluation Association Tests (NWEA) two times during the school year (beginning and end of the year).
 For identification, the end of the year NWEA scores are used.
-Fourth grade students who meet the end of the year benchmark of 95% or higher on NWEA for the end of the year may be identified as high ability or the potential to be high ability for 5th grade.
-At the end of 5th grade data from the end of the year NWEA will be revisited for appropriate placement in 6th grade.
+Fourth grade students who meet the end of the year benchmark of 96th percentile or higher on NWEA for the middle and/or end of the year may be identified as high ability or the potential to be high ability for 5th grade.
+At the end of 5th grade, data from the middle and/or end of the year NWEA will be revisited for appropriate placement in 6th grade.

-When requested, teachers may complete a teacher observation form for each student meeting the criteria in the screening pool.
+Finally, teachers may complete the Scales for Identifying Gifted Students (SIGS) for students scoring in the 94th and 95th percentile on the screening assessments for additional consideration.
 In the fourth grading period, the High Ability Team of educators begin compiling and analyzing the data for identifying students for the following school year.

 New students will be considered at the time of enrollment pending information from their previous school, teacher observations, and data collected.
 Students must meet local criteria for program placement.
 Identification for program services at a prior school does not automatically qualify the student for services at Duneland School Corporation.